One of the positive decisions I’ve made was to learn how to start a blog with WordPress

 What is a CMS?

 A Content Management System (or CMS) is where you’ll be designing, writing, and publishing your blog posts.
 A good CMS is easy to use, from organizing content to uploading images or videos.
-You will have a full control over the blog from using themes to custom design elements.
+You will have full control over the blog from using themes to custom design elements.

 Now, which is the most popular CMS you might have heard about?
 Right, it’s WordPress, the most popular and easy to use CMS.
 Numbers speak itself, over 60% of all blogs are run on this CMS, including the websites for NBC, Tech Crunch, Forbes, TED, New York Observer, Thought Catalog, and others.
 So it’s time to get started with WordPress.

 Shall I use WordPress for my blog?

-There is a number of options you can use for starting a blog such as Wix, Squarespace and Ghost.
+There are many options you can use for starting a blog such as Wix, Squarespace, and Ghost.
 However, for your blog, I strongly recommend setting up a self-hosted WordPress as it has user friendly WordPress Dashboard, it’s easy to use as you just need to login to wp admin to access everything, most sustainable for a long-term solution and the only option worth considering if you’re starting a blog with the eventual goal of making money from your website in any shape or form.

 3. Pick Your Domain or Blog Name